Beuth-Erdelt/DBMS-Benchmarker/paper.md

 It aims at reproducible measuring and easy evaluation of the performance the user receives even in complex benchmark situations.
 It connects to a given list of DBMS (via JDBC) and runs a given list of (SQL) benchmark queries.
 Queries can be parametrized and randomized.
-Results and evaluations are available via a Python interface and can be inspected for example in Jupyter notebooks.
+Results and evaluations are available via a Python interface and can be inspected with standard Python tools like pandas DataFrames.
 An interactive visual dashboard assists in multi-dimensional analysis of the results.

 See the [homepage](https://github.com/Beuth-Erdelt/DBMS-Benchmarker) and the [documentation](https://dbmsbenchmarker.readthedocs.io/en/latest/Docs.html).

 # Statement of Need

-Variety of DBMS
-Relational

-Rerun scenarios
-Reproducibility
-Repetition

-Evaluation
-Statistical
-Interactive
+There is a variety of (Relational) Database Management Systems (DBMS).
+In order to be able to verify and assure performance measurement, we want to be able to rerun scenarios.
+We are looking for a tool to provide support in repetition and to provide reproducibility.

+We also look for a tool to help in evaluation of results statistically and interactive.

-Python Data Science language
+For both we want to use Python as the common Data Science language.
-measurements